 Holidays – Passover

-This year, Passover begins after dark on April 12 through the night of April 20.
+This year, Passover begins after dark on April 1 through the night of April 9.

-The first Seder is the evening of April 12.
+The first Seder is the evening of April 1.

 Mechirat Chametz: Selling of the Chametz

 According to the Torah, Jews may neither eat nor own chametz (leavened foods) during the week of Passover.
 Many chametz foods can be disposed of prior to Pesach.
-Some cannot without significant loss.
+Some cannot be disposed of without significant loss.
 This problem can be resolved by selling, according to an ancient formula, any chametz foods to a non-Jewish person, who is not obliged to observe the Holiday.

 The chametz is sold with the understanding that the seller will not partake of it during the week of Pesach.
 The chametz technically becomes the property of the non-Jewish person.
 However, it remains on the seller’s property, usually in a designated corner of the house or garage, “rented” to the non-Jewish person.
 The chametz is re-purchased immediately after Pesach for your continued use.
 CLICK HERE to sell your chametz online.
-A fully completed form, submitted by Wednesday, April 9, 2025, constitutes one’s authorization of Rabbi Sara Metz to sell one’s Chametz on their behalf.
+A fully completed form, submitted by Tuesday, March 31, constitutes one’s authorization of Rabbi Sara Metz to sell one’s Chametz on their behalf.

 A Virtual Siyum Via Zoom